Policies & Accreditation

 Financial Aid in Future Years

 Hebrew College financial aid decisions are made on an academic-year basis.
 Students must apply each spring for the following year and meet the published priority application deadlines to maximize eligibility.
 The financial aid may be higher or lower in future years if family circumstances change.
 If the student’s income changes, if the family size changes, or if there is a change in the number of family members enrolled in degree programs, there can be a significant change in financial aid eligibility.
 If the student drops below full-time, the aid will be reduced by at least the same dollar amount as the reduction in tuition.
 If the student drops below halftime enrollment, the student will lose eligibility for almost all types of assistance.
+Students enrolled in their final semester and taking less than six credits may still qualify for federal aid, please speak to the Financial Aid Office.

 Financial Aid for International Students